-Manager of the Integration and Trade Sector
+Manager, Integration and Trade Sector

 Fabrizio Opertti an Uruguayan citizen, was appointed Manager of the Integration and Trade Sector (INT), effective October 2018.

 Mr. Opertti coordinates the sector’s operational program and technical assistance, the support to regional initiatives, policy research agenda and capacity building programs, as well as several public-private policy dialogues and inter-institutional partnerships with international trade and multilateral agencies, with thegoal of promoting trade and investment, economic integration and regional cooperation in Latin America and the Caribbean (LAC).